cwalenciak/SMU_HW/DDS/HW3/README.md

 # Homework 3

 Contains RMarkdown script, HTML File and data from fivethirtyeight. <br/>
-Data used was from fivethirtyeight repository on GitHub (https://github.com/rudeboybert/fivethirtyeight)
+Data used was from the fivethirtyeight repository on GitHub (https://github.com/rudeboybert/fivethirtyeight)